cocode/TrekBASIC/documentation/faq_superstartrek.md

 └─────┴─────┴─────┘
 ```

-### Warp Factors
+### Directions and Warp Factors
-Warp factors also can contain decimals.
+Directions and warp factors can contain decimals.

 ## Computer Commands

 Source: https://www.atariarchives.org/bcc1/showpage.php?page=276

-You access these commands with the "COM" command at the main menu.
+You access these commands with the **COM** command at the main menu.

 Library computer options are as follows (more complete descriptions are in program instructions, above):